This review is for the 15-inch versions of Microsoft’s Surface Book 2. If you’re looking for the Microsoft Surface Book 2 13-inch, go here.

 Microsoft’s Surface Book 2 is the most technically impressive laptop we’ve ever tested.
 It’s beautiful, powerful, portable, and versatile.
 It’s also expensive at $2,500 to start – and $3,300 as-tested — but, given everything available here, the company would be a bit daft to sell it for less.

 Do you care for a 2-in-1, or not?

-Those who don’t care for a 2-in-1 may compare the Surface Book 2 to a variety of choices, from the Apple MacBook Pro 15 with Touch Bar, to the Lenovo ThinkPad P50.
-Many of these will offer superior processor performance, but the coin is flipped when GPUs are compared, and these more conventional options can’t match the Book 2’s portability.
+Those who don’t care for a 2-in-1 may compare the Surface Book 2 to a variety of choices, from the Apple MacBook Pro 15 with Touch Bar to the excellent Dell XPS 15 notebook.
+Many of these will offer superior processor performance, but the coin is flipped when GPUs are compared, and these more conventional options can’t match the Surface Book 2’s flexibility.

 How long will it last?

 The Surface Book 2 should last at least five years, thanks to its powerful hardware and contemporary features.
 We do wonder about the long-term reliability of the hinge mechanism, considering Consumer Report’s remarks about the Surface brand’s reliability, but we have no evidence it’ll pose a problem.
 The one year of warranty coverage might be industry standard, but as usual we wish it was longer.

 Yes.
 There’s a lot to love about the Surface Book 2, and very little to complain about.
 The system aced many of our tests and was a joy to carry day-to-day.
 That latter part is important.
 It’s a powerful 2-in-1 built for serious work, but it’s also fun off the clock.
 We can recommend not just to people who need a mobile workstation, or just people who want a tablet with pen support, but also to those who simply want the very best Windows device sold today – and don’t mind paying to get it.